Bra size: Obtaining best fit

 Bra experts recommend that women, especially those whose cup sizes are D or larger, get a professional bra fitting from the lingerie department of a clothing store or a specialty lingerie store.
 However, even professional bra fitters in different countries including New Zealand and the United Kingdom produce inconsistent measurements of the same person.
 There is significant heterogeneity in breast shape, density, and volume.
-As such, current methods of bra fitting may be insufficient for this range of chest morphology.
+As such, existing methods of bra fitting may be insufficient for this range of chest morphology.

 A 2004 study by Consumers Reports in New Zealand found that 80% of department store bra fittings resulted in a poor fit.
 However, because manufacturer's standards widely vary, women cannot rely on their own measurements to obtain a satisfactory fit.
 Some bra manufacturers and distributors state that trying on and learning to recognize a properly fitting bra is the best way to determine a correct bra size, much like shoes.

-A correctly fitting bra should meet the following criteria:
+A correctly fitting bra should meet these criteria: